 The CDC says that most people have a low risk of becoming seriously ill from COVID-19.
 However, it's important to understand the difference between the risk of becoming seriously ill if you do get the virus vs. the risk of being exposed to the virus in the first place.

 The virus has now spread to most countries in the world and in communities across all 50 U.S. states, and your individual risk of being exposed to the virus — whether or not it makes you seriously ill — depends on where you live and what precautions you're taking.
-The risk of being exposed to the virus will continue to change as COVID-19 cases increase and eventually decrease in different areas of the country.
+The risk of being exposed to the virus will continue to change as the number of COVID-19 cases go up and down in different areas of the country.

 People who currently have a higher risk of becoming infected include: